Mini Egg Brownies

 Then layer the Cadbury Mini Eggs with the brownie mixture.
 When developing this recipe I thought about folding the Mini Eggs into the mixture, which of course you can do and is probably a bit easier and quicker.
 However, I really loved the idea of sandwiching a layer of the Mini Eggs between two layers of brownie mixture because that way, I knew each brownie had an equal amount of Mini Eggs.
 Plus it made for a pretty picture don’t you think? 😊

-spreading brownie mixture over mini eggs
+spreading brownie mixture over a layer of mini eggs

 Now it’s in the oven until just cooked through.
 Notice the emphasis on ‘just’?
 The baking time for brownies really can make or break the texture.
 Here’s the thing… brownies will continue to cook as they cool down out of the oven.
 So it’s best to underbake them by a couple of minutes if you’re hoping for a gooey, fudgy brownie.

-How to know when the brownies are done?
 The brownies should be set on top (no wet mixture), with small cracks showing around the outside edge, and only the middle should have a slight wobble.

 The photograph below on the left was taken when the brownies first came out of the oven.
 The photograph below on the right was taken once the brownies had cooled down in the fridge for two hours.
 Notice the difference?
-When the brownies first come out of the oven they will appear underbaked, but as they cool down, they will firm up and turn perfectly fudgy.
+When the mini egg brownies first come out of the oven they will appear underbaked, but as they cool down, they will firm up and turn perfectly fudgy.

 The final step is to push a handful of extra Mini Eggs into the top to add pretty pops of colour.
 Do this as soon as the brownies are out of the oven and still warm.